-Queensland is making it a habit of blowing my mind – most recently it was on Hayman Island.
+Queensland is making it a habit of blowing my mind – most recently it was on Hayman Island in the Whitsunday Islands.

-The experience of getting to Hayman is where the fun begins.
+The experience of getting to Hayman Island is where the fun begins.

 Landed, in paradise